Statement by the directors in performance of their statutory duties in accordance with s172(1) of the Companies Act 2006

 - the impact upon HSL’s retail customers;

-- the interests of the employees of the Group;
+- the interests of colleagues across the Group;

 - HSL’s bank and other funding partners;